karenying/blog.karenying.com/content/posts/2020-12-12--github-darkmode.md

 ![diff colors](/media/github-darkmode-sucks/diff.png)

-I did calculate the contrast ratios between both palettes and they were pretty similar (pretty close to 1 lol).
+I did calculate the contrast ratios between both palettes and they were pretty similar (close to 1 lol).
 However, for some reason the lighter one is just easier for me to parse at a cursory glance.
 Maybe I'm just not used to it yet but I really dislike how dark the new diff colors are.
 For something as important as code review, I'm using GitHub light mode.

 ## Conclusion